pantheon-systems/documentation/source/docs/articles/local/accessing-mysql-databases.md

 #### How can I access my MySQL slow query logs?

 Pantheon logs underperforming database queries using the [MySQL Slow Query Log](http://dev.mysql.com/doc/refman/5.5/en/slow-query-log.html).
 To access the log for your database, get the SFTP connection info for the environment in question.
 Then, replace the word "appserver" with "dbserver" in the connection string.
-The MySQL slow query logs are in the data subdirectory.
+The MySQL slow query logs are in the `logs` subdirectory.

 #### Are table prefixes supported?